good-repository/Simple-TS-React-Native-App/README.md

 for android: `yarn react-native run-android`

-if you already have it stalled
+if you already have it installed

 `yarn start`